researchart/rose6icse/submissions/reusable/junwenyang/README.md

      * And extract the tar file by `tar xvf data-constraint-docker.tar`.

-  2. The source code of our data format checker is in `data-constraint-checker-1.0.tar.gz`, including different parameters to analyze different aspects of constraints:
+  2. The source code of our data-constraint analysis tools in `data-constraint-checker-1.0.tar.gz`, including different parameters to analyze different aspects of constraints:

      * --lastest, extract all constraints in the latest version of the applications
      * --tva, analyze the evolution of constraints change